 Springwater from the pure Nishiki river

 Horie sake brewery is located at the northernmost of the famous Nishiki river which runs through Iwakuni City from north to south, and was selected as one of the best hundred bodies of water in Japan.

-It is known that the best sake comes from the purest water, and water has the potential to change the taste of the sake greatly, for this reason Horie Brewery makes Mujaku, its most premium sake using only this water source.
+It is known that the best sake comes from the purest water, and water has the potential to change the taste of the sake greatly, for this reason Horie Brewery makes Mujaku with the purest underground spring water from the Nishiki River.

 Rice was born in the field of the Ise Jingu